-This is the Sony Support article describing how to enable NetFlix on the NBR-52LX900, which happens to be a 3D-capable 52-inch TV.
-You don’t need to pay much attention to this article if you can access NetFlix via an external device like a blu-ray player or an Xbox 360.
+This is the Sony Support article describing how to enable Netflix on the NBR-52LX900, which happens to be a 3D-capable 52-inch TV.
+You don’t need to pay much attention to this article if you can access Netflix via an external device like a Blu-ray player or an Xbox 360.

 Connect Your TV to Your Wireless Network

 This can be done by pressing the “Home” button on the remote, and accessing the “Network” menu.
 Next, choose “wireless connection”, and use the number pad and corresponding numbers on the screen to enter your wireless network password.
 Be careful, as it is case-sensitive.

 Register Your TV on the Sony Website

-The next step is to register your TV on the Sony Essentials website to enable Internet Video on Demand services.
+The next step is registering your TV on the Sony Essentials website to enable Internet Video on Demand services.

 Each number goes into a separate field, which means you must press ‘tab’ on your keyboard, click your mouse in each field, or zoom in and tap each one on your iPad.
 Very annoying.

 Register Your TV with Netflix

 Your TV will ask if you already have a Netflix account.

 Once you’ve done that, press the “Home” button on your remote and choose Netflix from the “Video” menu.
 It should say your device is registered and show your Netflix account.

-Such a Rediculous and Tedious Process
+Such a Ridiculous and Tedious Process

-That may be something some people want, but in this case, my client just wanted to use NetFlix, and jumping through all of these hoops to do that was absurd.
+That may be something some people want, but in this case, my client just wanted to use Netflix, and jumping through all of these hoops to do that was absurd.

-I would strongly recommend signing up for NetFlix on your computer instead of your TV, and registering the device with them, as you can access NetFlix from any connected device, but that’s all this should have taken.
+I would strongly recommend signing up for Netflix on your computer instead of your TV, and registering the device with them, as you can access Netflix from any connected device, but that’s all this should have taken.